 Discretion to Litigate.
 Boards have discretion when it comes to the decision to litigate to enforce governing documents.
 Boards can weigh the cost of litigation, the gravity of the violation, and the likely outcome of the litigation, and make a good faith determination to litigate or not to litigate a particular violation.
 (Beehan v.
 Lido Isle.)

 Standing.
-Associations and members have standing to litigate enforcement of CC&Rs.
+Associations and members both have standing to litigate enforcement of CC&Rs.
 Tenants and non-members do not.
 See "Legal Standing."

 Waivers.
 If appropriate, boards can voluntarily grant waivers.
 Failure by an association to act timely to enforce restrictions can result in an involuntary waiver of the right to enforce.